mothership-ec/cog-mothership-commerce/src/Message/Mothership/Commerce/Product/Stock/readme.md

 	$stockManager = $this->get('stock.manager'); // get service

 It is responsible for both - saving stock movements and updating the actual stock level in the database on an transactional basis.
-The stock manager internally has a `Movement\Movement` which is filled with adjustments by using the following methods:
+The stock manager internally has a `Movement\Movement`, which you can manipulate using:

+* `setReason`: Every movement **must** have a reason, see `Movement\Reason` for details.
+* `setNote`: Optional string (handy for storing e.g. order-ids on the movement)
+* `setAutomated`: Whether the movement was generated automatically or not

+**These methods have to be called before the first adjustments are made**, because the movement-object is added to the transaction as soon as one of the methods for adjusting stock is called.
+The methods for adding adjustments are:

 * `increment`: increments the stock level for given unit and location (by the provided value, defaults to 1)
 * `decrement`: decrements the stock level for given unit and location (by the provided value, defaults to 1)